ICSA26-supplementary-material/edgeai.empirical-study.replication-package/thematic_analisys/atlas.ti_exports/README.md

   This export consolidates the **semantic meaning** behind the entire coding scheme used in the EdgeAI architectural analysis.

 - **Usage:**
-  Useful for:
-  - ensuring semantic consistency when interpreting codes;
-  - validating alignment across multiple coders or research sessions;
-  - supporting transparency in the qualitative methodology;
-  - enabling replication of the coding process by external researchers;
-  - constructing tables for the paper’s supplementary material (e.g., guideline families, categories, definitions).

   This file is particularly important for reviewers who want to understand **exactly how codes were defined**, and for researchers who wish to replicate or extend the thematic analysis.

 ### 2.6 20250914_code_coocurrrence_count.csv